AWegnerGitHub/awegnergithub.github.io-content/2024_08_16_wiring_wled_controller_relay.md

 ## Power Injection

 The solution to this specific problem is to inject power into the LED strips.
 I picked up some [WAGO connectors][wago] and a [NUOFUWEI power supply][psu].
-I also had some 18 guage wire on hand.
+I also had some 18 gauge wire on hand.
 With this power unit, I can easily set up three injection points.

 The goal was to inject power at the start of strip 1, right where the controller is connecting in the image above.
 Then inject between strips 2 and 3, in the middle of the run.
 Finally, I injected power at the end of strip 4.
 With these three, equally spaced injection points, I was able to get a nice uniform color across the entire 20 meter run.